Creating a New Page

 Below Page Name is Placement Folder (formerly Parent Folder), the location on your site where the new page is located.
 Make sure the correct Placement Folder is selected.
 You can change the Placement Folder by clicking on the folder.
 The Chooser Panel will open to allow you to select a new destination for the page.

 Enter the Title of the page.
-Please use Title Case when composing page titles (for example: All Residence Halls not All residence halls).
+Please use Title Case when composing page titles (for example: Housing Selection not HOUSING SELECTION or Housing selection).

 The Title will appear in four places: The browser tab title, the heading of your page, the label in the navigation and in the page breadcrumbs.

 This information is critical, as search engines index this information and rank pages accordingly.
 The more descriptive the title, the better your page will perform in relevant search results.

 - By default, a new page will display in the navigation.
 Uncheck Include in Navigation if you don’t want this page visible in your site’s navigation.

 Note: If you don’t plan to publish your new page immediately, un-check the Include when publishing and Include when indexing boxes in the Configure section.
 The first box prevents accidental publishing; the second prevents the asset from appearing in the site navigation.